rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 -   Methodological naturalism
 -   Is there any unique project left for metaphysics?
-    -   "Are the questions of metaphysics more fundamental than those of science?" [^Ney2019]
+    -   Ney, A. (2019).
+Are the questions of metaphysics more fundamental than those of science? [^Ney2019]
+    -   Bennett, K. (2015).
+There is no special problem with metaphysics. [^Bennett2015]
 -   What are the limits of science?
 -   Bunge, M. (1971).
 Is scientific metaphysics possible? [^Bunge1971]
 -   Ross, D., Ladyman, J., & Kincaid, H. (2013). *Scientific Metaphysics*. [^Ross2013]